Next meeting : 13th of September 2010 : Paul Mellor : Digital Photograph Editing

 Membership shall be within the categories of:

-• if nominated be able to stand for election to the Committee and/or as an officer of the Club
+• if nominated, to stand for election to the Committee (subject to the restrictions in section 6)

-• to subscribe to the Club Mailing List
+• to read and post messages on the Club's Members' Mailing List

 • to have access to the "Members Only" area of the Club website

-This category of membership is available for anyone in full time education at the time of membership renewal (April).
-The Student Member will carry the same rights as an Individual Member.
+• Student Membership: available for anyone in full time education at the time of membership renewal.

-This category of membership is available for anyone living more than 45 miles from the Club meeting venue via the shortest reasonable road journey.
-Should a Remote Member wish to attend a meeting, they will pay the currently applicable visitors fee.
-Membership rates for a Remote Member will be 50% of the standard Membership fee and they will have full voting rights.
+• Remote Membership: available for anyone living more than 45 miles from the Club meeting venue via the shortest reasonable road journey.
+Should a Remote Member wish to attend a meeting, they will pay the currently applicable visitor's fee.

-A person may, for meritorious service to the Club can be made an Honorary Member for life with that Member's consent, by a vote of the Members present at an Annual General Meeting.
-An Honorary Member shall receive a copy of each issue of the Club newsletter.
+• Honorary Member: A person may, for meritorious service to the Club, be made an Honorary Member for life with that Member's consent, by a vote of the Members present at an AGM.

 All Members shall abide by the Constitution of the Club.
 The Committee shall have power to expel any Member whose conduct, in the opinion of at least three-quarters of the full Committee, renders that person unfit to be a Member of the Club.
 No Member shall be expelled without first having been given the opportunity to appear before the Committee.